Governance and Goals

 DoIT works closely with the campus, especially our stakeholders, to make certain that the IT project portfolio adequately meets the needs of the campus.
 We work closely with UMBC’s Shared Governance process to ensure we have broad participation and discussion into the decisions made.
 In addition to IT shared governance, we participate in a number of other committees to provide leadership and expertise on how technology can support those initiatives.

-• Vice President & Deans Council – This group oversees the strategic, policy, and operational objectives for UMBC and is chaired by the Vice President and Interim Provost, Dr. Dauwalder.
+• Academic Leadership Council – This group oversees the strategic, policy, and operational objectives for UMBC and is chaired by the Provost, Dr. Manfred H. van Dulmen.

 • IT Steering Committee – The Associate Vice Provost for Academic Affairs and VP of IT co-chair this committee.
 This committee is part of the university plan of organization is focused on how technology can be used to achieve our overarching university goals.
 This committee oversees policy and strategic direction of IT, especially as it pertains to the academic enterprise.
 This committee has representatives from the senates, stakeholders from each division, and representatives from departments that are large consumers of IT services.